 Convenience Store Woman sticks two fingers up to fitting in.
-This is a book for misfits (and anyone with a taste for modern Japanese fiction).

 Then along comes a job at a convenience store.
 Keiko relishes the regimented consistency of retail life, where she can excel at the one thing she does well: mimicking others to give the illusion that she’s ‘just like them’.